ivandejanovic/mlpl/README.md

 A problem with majority of programming languages in use today is that they require some knowledge of an English language and alphabet.
 Children from non-English speaking countries therefore have a higher barrier for entry than children whose native language is English.

 Idea behind MLPL is to create an interpreter for a language with very simple syntax that can be easily localized.
-A programmer would beside source code file provide a file that contains all the key words localized to programmer's native language.
+A programmer would beside source code file provide a file that contains all the keywords localized to programmer's native language.
 Thus, children from non-English speaking countries can start programming at much earlier age.

 Example usage is mlpl mycode.mlpl mylocalization.cfg